 Political System and Foreign Relations

 The Czech Republic is a parliamentary democracy, with separate legislative, executive and judicial powers.
 The parliament has two chambers (Chamber of Deputies and the Senate).
 The president is elected by the Parliament for a five-year term.
-Vaclav Klaus was elected as the president of the Czech Republic on February 28, 2003.
+The president is elected by the Parliament for a five-year term by a popular vote.
 The Prime Minister is appointed by the President, based on parliamentary election results.
 As the Czech Republic is a parliamentary democracy, the bulk of political power lies with the Prime Minister.

 The Chamber of Deputies has 200 members elected for a four-year term through a proportional representation election system.
 The Senate is the Upper Chamber of the Parliament and comprises of 81 senators, each elected for a six-year term.
 The election system provides for one-third of the senators to be re-elected every two years.
 The first Senate elections took place in November 1996.
 In the first election, one-third of the senators were elected for six-year terms, the second third for four-year terms, and the last third for two-year terms.

 As of 1 January 2001, the Czech Republic assumed the rights and obligations previously binding on the federal Czechoslovakia under international treaties.
 The Czech Republic maintains diplomatic relations with most of the countries that maintained diplomatic relations with the former Czechoslovakia.